 I hope I answered all your questions about tax deductions on your hot tub.

-If you want to claim a tax deduction, it would probably be better to buy a mid-range portable hot tub as this will add nothing to the value of your home and will be looked upon more favorably by the IRS.
+If you want to claim a tax deduction, it would probably be better to buy a mid-range portable hot tub as this will add nothing look these up to the value of your home and will be looked upon more favorably by the IRS.

 So skip that luxurious $25,000 hot tub.